Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Untrusted Data Processor and Information Theoretic Admissibility (ITA)

-\begin{proof}See Appendix \ref{proof_LL}.\end{proof}
+\begin{proof} See Appendix \ref{proof_LL}. \end{proof}

+The intuition is straightforward.
+When the encoded states commute, the situation is effectively classical.
+If the algorithm does not retain enough information to reconstruct the input, then one can construct a strictly more informative procedure by keeping the classical input label and then simulating the original algorithm as a post-processing.
+Therefore, a classical algorithm that is not recoverable cannot be maximal in the information-theoretic order.
+This is the sense in which admissibility collapses privacy in the classical untrusted setting.

 The implication of Lemma \ref{lem:ITA_classical} is severe: classical ITA algorithms permit full reconstruction of the raw data.
 Since under ITA the Data Processor effectively holds the raw data, the output-based guarantees of Definition \ref{DPL2} are insufficient.
-Therefore, for classical ITA algorithms, the privacy condition in Definition \ref{DPL2} must be strengthened to require indistinguishability on the raw states $\rho_s$ directly, effectively substituting $\cN(\rho_s)$ with $\rho_s$. \emph{We discuss more on this in Appendix \ref{subsec_ITA_adv}.}
+Therefore, for classical ITA algorithms, the privacy condition in Definition \ref{DPL2} must be strengthened to require indistinguishability on the raw states \(\rho_s\) directly, effectively substituting \(\mathcal N(\rho_s)\) with \(\rho_s\).
+We discuss this point in the further in subsection \ref{subsec_ITA_adv}.

-\textbf{Quantum Privacy via Non-Commutativity:} In the quantum regime, the raw inputs $\{\rho_s\}_s$ may be non-commuting.
+\textbf{Quantum Privacy via Non-Commutativity:} In the quantum regime, the raw inputs \(\{\rho_s\}_s\) may be non-commuting.
 Quantum mechanics dictates that non-orthogonal states cannot be perfectly distinguished, even by the optimal measurement.
-Therefore, an algorithm can be ITA—extracting the maximum physically permissible information—without yielding enough information to identify $s$ perfectly.
+Therefore, the classical equivalence between optimal information extraction and perfect recovery no longer holds.
+A quantum algorithm may be maximal within the relevant instrument order, and hence ITA, while still failing to reveal the underlying classical label \(s\) perfectly.

+This distinction is central to the present paper.
+ITA is not a privacy condition by itself.
+Rather, it is a credibility condition for privacy claims in the untrusted setting: it rules out apparent privacy that is created only by applying artificial noise after a more informative procedure has already been performed.
+In the quantum case, once such post-processing explanations are excluded, any remaining privacy may come from the physical indistinguishability of the encoded states or from genuine limitations of the allowed quantum operation.